 Question: What is an OV certificate?

 Answer: Organization Validated (OV) certificates are SSL certificates that undergo validation on the Organization rather than the domain.
-OV is not as extensive as Extended Validation (EV) but is more extensive than Domain Validation (DV).
-The cryptographic strength and security of an EV certificate are no different than a DV or EV SSL Certificate.
+The OV certificate validation process is not as extensive as Extended Validation (EV) but is more extensive than Domain Validation (DV).
+The cryptographic strength and security of an OV certificate is no different than a DV or EV SSL Certificate.
 OV certificates conform to the X509 standard just like any other SSL certificate and are used for secure web communications with HTTPS.

 The difference between OV and DV and EV is the validation process.
 Organization Validation verifies the identity of an organization and not just the domain.
 For example, a business, nonprofit, government, or some other type of organization will be validated by their organization which may own many different domains.
 This process requires manual validation.
 While many SSL server certificates are OV, other SSL certificates are common candidates, including code signing, document signing, and S/MIME certificates.